 - Are classified as 501(c)3 and are in good standing with the state of Colorado.

-- Organizations with long-term leases (minimum 3 years remaining, option to renew) and a letter showing owner support.
-Nonprofits leasing government owned buildings may qualify on a limited basis
+*Organizations with long-term leases must have a minimum of 3 years remaining, option to renew, and a letter showing owner support.
+Nonprofits leasing government owned buildings may qualify on a limited basis.